 Through the above programs you are able to either buy an existing business or establish a new one.
 The government would consider many factors in approving your application, including: Your business management and ownership experience; Your financial capability, And other factors.
 You will need to assign yourself as a manager, and operate the business for at least a year in order to qualify for Permanent Residency.
 Take advantage of our knowledge of these programs by starting a Free Assessment.

 Each province encourages the immigration of entrepreneurs and business managers through their Provincial Nominee Programs, including the most populated provinces like British Columbia, Alberta, Quebec, and Ontario.
 However, note that some provinces (like the Western provinces of Saskatechwan and Manitoba) prefer to accept applicants that have a family, relative, business, or other connection to the province.
 Also, most provinces require a certain proficiency in your ability to speak English or French.
-Therefore, you would need to be strategic about which province to apply to.
-We welcome you to start your Free Assessment so that we can determine the best option for you.
+Therefore, you would need to be strategic about which province to apply to

 Connect with one of our experts